satellite-image-deep-learning/techniques/README.md

 * [Load, Experiment, and Download Cloud Optimized Geotiffs (COG) using Python with Google Colab](https://towardsdatascience.com/access-satellite-imagery-with-aws-and-google-colab-4660178444f5) -> short read which covers finding COGS, opening with Rasterio and doing some basic manipulations, all in a Colab Notebook.
 * [Exploring USGS Terrain Data in COG format using hvPlot](https://discourse.holoviz.org/t/exploring-usgs-terrain-data-in-cog-format-using-hvplot/1727) -> local COG from public AWS bucket, open with rioxarray, visualise with [hvplot](https://hvplot.holoviz.org/).
 See [the Jupyter notebook](https://nbviewer.jupyter.org/gist/rsignell-usgs/9657896371bb4f38437505146555264c)
 * [aws-lambda-docker-rasterio](https://github.com/addresscloud/aws-lambda-docker-rasterio) -> AWS Lambda Container Image with Python Rasterio for querying Cloud Optimised GeoTiffs.
 See [this presentation](https://blog.addresscloud.com/rasters-revealed-2021/)
+* [cogbeam](https://github.com/GoogleCloudPlatform/cogbeam) -> a python based Apache Beam pipeline, optimized for Google Cloud Dataflow, which aims to expedite the conversion of traditional GeoTIFFs into COGs

 ## STAC - SpatioTemporal Asset Catalog specification
 The STAC specification provides a common metadata specification, API, and catalog format to describe geospatial assets, so they can more easily indexed and discovered.
 The aim is that the catalogue is crawlable so it can be indexed by a search engine and make imagery discoverable, without requiring yet another API interface.
 A good place to start is to view the [Planet Disaster Data catalogue](https://planet.stac.cloud/) which has the [catalogue source on Github](https://github.com/cholmes/pdd-stac) and uses the [stac-browser](https://github.com/radiantearth/stac-browser)